 The fee structure as well as terms and conditions for payment will be released at a later date.

 |Until June 6, 2017||June 7, 2017 until August 15, 2017|

 |Industry and Private Sector||750 €||900 €|

-Besides full workshop attendance, the fee includes all coffee breaks, a reception with free food and drinks, one dinner, three lunches, and an abstract book.
+Besides full workshop attendance, the fee includes all coffee breaks, a reception with free food and drinks, one dinner, two lunches, and an abstract book.
 Attendees will be responsible for their own travel, lodging, and meals.

-Please note the terms and conditions for payment.
+Please note the terms and conditions

 - For payment you can choose between credit card (Visa, Master Card) and bank transfer.
 Possible bank charges have to be paid by the participant.
 Please note, that we do not accept checks.